 As an employer, you decide who you hire and in what capacity.
 There are certain people you employ to come to work every day and perform regular functions that keep your company running.

 These employees go on your payroll.
 That means you are responsible for sending the employees' taxes, to the state and IRS, on their behalf each quarter.
-Additionally, you'll need to provide a W-2 form at the end of the year to each employee and the IRS.
+Additionally, you'll need to provide each employee and the IRS with a W-2 form at the end of the year.

-Sometimes you only need hired help for a short period, or for a particular project.
+Sometimes you only need hired help for a short period or a particular project.
 In this case, you might hire someone as an independent contractor or consultant but not put them on the payroll.